1. Blog

 The best summary for a first job resume

 Any employer will expect the first few words of a resume summary for a first job resume to be full of your unique personality.
 You might not have many work-related achievements to boast about and the ink on your college exams might not have quite dried, but the summary in your first resume is not about where you have been.
-Make your entry-level resume about who you are and where you want to go.
+Talk about your volunteering work and any internships that you may have done.
+Start off with a confident “I’ve got this” vibe.

 The summary for a first job CV is like a mission statement.
-This is me, and here is why I believe that we can get there together.
 Make the resume clear about how you get things done and showcase your attitude.
 Choose adjectives with care and keep the summary brief but powerful.
 Don't start off your first-job resume with three lines of meaningless waffle.
 Be brief, share your career objectives and give the reader one powerful reason to keep reading.

 Statistical insight